os-fpga/yosys_verific_rs/README.md

 `suites` directory contains benchmark suites which can be automatically run by the automation scripts available at `scripts/synth`.
 `scripts` directory contains the OpenFPGA task generator and OpenFPGA Yosys template scripts:
  - `benchmarks` holds Yosys synthesis scripts for the available benchmarks.
+ - `log_automation` holds the automation scripts to extract metrics from tools output log files.
  - `synth` holds the automation scripts to run synthesis on different tools.
  - `task_generator` holds the OpenFPGA tasks generator script and it's default settings JSON file.
  - `yosys_templates` holds the OpenFPGA Yosys template scripts which are written to use the `verific` frontend.